opencv/opencv/doc/py_tutorials/py_imgproc/py_template_matching/py_template_matching.markdown

 from matplotlib import pyplot as plt

 img = cv.imread('messi5.jpg', cv.IMREAD_GRAYSCALE)
-img2 = img.copy()
-template = cv.imread('template.jpg', cv.IMREAD_GRAYSCALE)
+assert img is not None, "file could not be read, check with os.path.exists()" img2 = img.copy() template = cv.imread('template.jpg', cv.IMREAD_GRAYSCALE)
-w, h = template.shape[::-1]
+assert template is not None, "file could not be read, check with os.path.exists()" w, h = template.shape[::-1]

 # All the 6 methods for comparison in a list